Rosettea/Hilbish/README.md

 Hilbish is an interactive Unix-like shell written in Go, with the config and other code written in Lua.
-It is currently in a Beta state.
-Though very fit for daily usage, updates may contain breaking changes.
+It is sort of in a stable state currently, usable as a daily shell, but there may still be breaking changes in Lua modules.

 # Screenshots
 <div align="center">